adinashby/starter-info-sys-and-proj-methodologies-II-final-exam/README.md

 This template repository is the starter project for Integrative Project in Information System and Project Methodologies II Final Exam.
 Written in C#.

 ## Instructions
-- This exam is **open book**, and you are allowed to use the internet.
-However, **you cannot use AI tools or collaborate with others to solve the problems.**
+- This exam is **closed book**, and you are allowed to use your notes only.
+However, **you cannot use AI tools use internet or collaborate with others to solve the problems.**
 - You must design and implement two **independent game features**, each requiring the integration of **two design patterns**.
 - Clearly explain your **choice of design patterns** and how they interact within the game.
 - Submit your **source code** along with a **short documentation** describing the design choices and implementation details.